KaiqiYang94/kkplayground/_posts/2019-11-04-Azure-Deployment.markdown

 image: https://picsum.photos/2000/1200?image=1025
 image-sm: https://picsum.photos/500/300?image=1025
 ---

-This blog will talk about how to deploy an create-react-app to Azure using Visual Studio Code.
+This blog post will talk about how to deploy an create-react-app to Azure using Visual Studio Code.

 More about create-react-app: <a href="https://github.com/facebook/create-react-app">GitHub Link</a>.

 &nbsp;

 <h4>To try this blog, you must have:</h4>
 <ul>
   <li>A Microsoft Azure account.</li>